wpendl99/.github/profile/css/selectors/selectors.md

 Note that we could also use the wildcard element name selector (`*`) to select all elements, but for our needs the `body` element will work just fine.

-We can use a similar selector to give a bottom border to the top level heading (`h1`), as well as modify the section elements to pop out with a gray background and some white space in the padding and margins.
+We can also use element name selectors to give a bottom border to the top level heading (`h1`), as well as modify the section elements to pop out with a gray background and some white space in the padding and margins.

 ```css
 h1 {